Approximately 6 people pass away from alcohol poisoning daily in the United States.

 - Loss of motor coordination

-- Pale skin, sometimes with a bluish tinge
+- Pale skin that sometimes takes a bluish tinge

-- Stupor, which is being conscious but unresponsive to touch
+- Stupor which translates to being conscious but unresponsive to stimuli

 - Loss of consciousness